Dr Lori Brotto believes a woman’s feelings about her partner contribute more than anything else toward her levels of desire.

 This is often linked closely with conflict, as mis-communication (or no communication) can lead to us feeling resentment, anxiety, misunderstanding and loneliness, which in turn fuel more conflict and less sex.

 Communication around the mismatch in how often you want sex can also create a gulf between you.
-It’s tough talking to a partner about an issue this deeply personal because the stakes are high when it comes to sex.
+For many couples its not necessarily the different in the levels you want sex, it’s how you understand and navigate them together.
+This is because it’s tough talking to a partner about an issue this deeply personal because the stakes are high when it comes to sex.
 Often these chats feel incredibly loaded because of strong emotions about the issue on both sides (shame, upset, worry, frustration, rejection, comparison, fear).

 - A Fear of Intimacy/being vulnerable: